Why KVIs are Critical to Staying Competitive in Retail

 Price Perception and CPI

-Price perception is not the same as your competitor price index (CPI).
 CPI is an aggregate metric that shows the price difference between you and your competitor.

-Price perception is inferred worth – figured from your consumer’s mind.
 So, as a retailer… even if you’re selling a key product for a lower price than your peers, if the shopper thinks you’re more expensive… reality doesn’t matter.
 And the thing is, a good price perception drives sales.

 Dunnhumby reports that you can learn shoppers’ price perceptions by simply asking the ‘price gap’ question; “how much will this basket cost me at Store A, Store B, or Store C?”.

-Define KVIs
+Define Your KVIs

-“When retail businesses develop a price-value strategy, they’re deciding which products influence the business,” Rajat Nigam, Bungee Tech founder and CEO says.
-“Remember – value items are usually the products that your consumers most often compare prices for; KVIs aren’t infinite.”
+When retail businesses develop a price-value strategy, they’re deciding which products influence the business,” Rajat Nigam, Bungee Tech’s founder and CEO explains.
+“Remember – value items are usually the products that your consumers most often compare prices for; KVIs are not infinite.”

 KVIs are the items that customers usually purchase when they shop.
 For the most part, value items are the products that consumers remember prices for, and understanding KVIs is an increasingly important tactical advantage.